roymanigley/py-generator/README.md

 ### Extras
 > If you want you chan check the test coverage using `coverage.py`
 1. install `coverage` run `pip install coverage`
-2. run the tests `coverage run --source='.' manage.py test`
+2. run the `coverage run --source='.' manage.py test`
 3. generate the report `coverage report -m`

+## TODO:
+- [ ] windows compatible
+- [ ] generate django Project an App similar to angular
+- [ ] django ninja pagination and filtering
+- [ ] frontend testing
+- [ ] frontend autocomplete for relations